Rimblehelm/rim-xmg-lib/README.md

 	- The `Check NPM token (whoami)` step authenticates to the configured registry and prints the npm username — this confirms your token is valid.
 	- The new `Debug npm config and whoami` step prints the `npm` global registry and the resolved scoped registry for your package scope so you can confirm the publish target.
 	- The `Publish to npm registry (EOTP aware)` step captures `npm` logs and prints a helpful remediation message if `EOTP` (2FA) or `401`/`Unauthorized` errors occur.

+	New in CI: we also added a step that checks your NPM token's type and fails early if the token is not an "Automation" token.
+This reduces confusion caused by 2FA (EOTP) tokens which cannot be used in CI.

 If you need help creating an npm Automation token I can add a short visual guide or a script to validate the token locally.